asqwerty666/acenip/doc/XNATACE.md

 - xget\_fs\_data

-    Get the full Freesurfer directory in a tar.gz file DEPRECATED
+    Get the full Freesurfer directory in a tar.gz file.
+    DEPRECATED

     usage: